Allan Wlk: International career

-South America Games: Gold medal and top scorer
+South American Games: Gold medal and top scorer

 Wlk was the tournament top scorer as Paraguay won gold at the 2022 South American Games held in Paraguay between 4 and 12 October, 2022.
 His haul at the games of six goals in five games included a hat-trick against Peru.
 He also scored the only goal in the final as Paraguay beat Ecuador 1-0.
 Wlk was quoted as saying after the final; “This achievement is something unique that I will never forget, at the time I could not measure what we had achieved.
 I am very proud of this great group because we gave everything and we were fair winners of this gold medal”.

 South American U20 Championships

 Wlk was named in the Paraguay squad for the 2023 South American U-20 Championship held in Colombia which commenced in January 2023.
 He scored in Paraguay’s first two games, first against Colombia in a 1-1 draw, and second in a 2-1 win over Argentina.